 Date — Enter the date Part A is completed.
 Check if Part A, Part B or both are completed.
 If Part B is completed after Part A, enter both dates.

-Companion No. — Self-explanatory.
+Companion No. — Enter the companion case number.

 Update — Enter the date either Part A or Part B is updated.
 Check which parts of the form are being updated.